Director Spring 2015: Professor John Naughton, Professor of Romance Languages and Literatures APPLY ONLINE

 Taught by the director.
 This course focuses on some of the major poets of the 19th

 Century, by studying their work in the context of the greater political, social, and historical events of the time.
 Readings concentrate on representative texts of the following poets: Victor Hugo, Charles Baudelaire, Arthur Rimbaud, and Paul Verlaine.
-Counts toward the major (category 2).
+Elective courses:

 Students may choose among several electives: